In this article, I’ve enlisted 51 common mistakes freelancers make that may risk their revenue as well as reputation.

 So, never rely on a single source of income working for all your project.
 Though you have found the eye-catching deal, don’t put all eggs in the same basket.
-Alternative sources of income or working with the number of clients same time is beneficial here, and you will get the wide experience of work also.
+Alternative sources of income or working with the number of clients at the same time is beneficial here, and you will get a wide experience of work also.

 Diversify or divide your income sources among all of your clients rather than depending on one of the lucrative offers.